WindTV Holiday Special: Church lives mission with wind power

 PTC uncertainty threatens limitless energy source that pays dividends in jobs

 WASHINGTON, DC, April 4, 2012 – The sights and sounds associated with Mount Vernon Place United Methodist Church are much like those of many older urban churches across America.
 Tall columns outside the entrance recall old-world neoclassical architecture.
 Inside, high ceilings and stone floors create a wonderful echo for the organ that plays every Sunday.
-But something a little extra special is energizing the church these days.
+But something a little extra special is energizing that church these days.
 Wind energy.

 Recently, the Washington, D.C., church began purchasing wind power to meet its electricity needs.
 Mount Vernon Place United Methodist is the subject of the latest segment of WindTV, the American Wind Energy Association’s (AWEA) vehicle to highlight how wind works for America.
 In the segment’s poignant opening, the connection is clear: shots of the church are intermixed with frames showing outdoor rural scenes of operating wind turbines, the two contrasting sets of images linked by the echo of the church’s organ playing throughout the short sequence.